pvukrn/PythonPractice/README.md

 - Python uses reference counting and garbage collection to manage memory.
 - For mutable objects, since modifications don't lead to new objects, reference counts don't frequently change.
 - For immutable objects, frequent creation and deletion can trigger garbage collection more often, especially in memory-intensive applications.

+# Day 2
+## Genrators:
+Generators are a type of iterable, like lists or tuples.
+However, unlike lists, they don't store their contents in memory.
+Instead, they generate values on the fly and yield them one at a time.
+1. Generator Functions: These are functions that use the yield keyword to return values one at a time.
+Each time the function is called, it resumes execution from where it left off.
+2. Generator Expressions: These are similar to list comprehensions but use parentheses instead of square brackets.
+They provide a concise way to create generators.
+### Benefits of Generators
+- Memory Efficiency: Generators are memory-efficient because they generate values on the fly and don't store the entire sequence in memory.
+Lazy Evaluation: Generators use lazy evaluation, meaning they only compute values when needed.
+This can lead to performance improvements, especially with large datasets.
+- Infinite Sequences: Generators can represent infinite sequences, which is not possible with lists.
+### Use Cases
+- Reading Large Files: Generators can be used to read large files line by line without loading the entire file into memory.
+- Data Streams: Generators are useful for processing data streams where you don't know the total size of the data in advance.
+## Decorators
+Decorators in Python are a powerful and elegant way to modify the behavior of functions or classes.
+They allow you to wrap another function or method in order to extend or alter its behavior without permanently modifying it.
+Here's a breakdown of the concept: Decorators are functions that take another function as an argument and extend or modify its behavior.
+They are often used for logging, access control, memoization, and more.
+- Memoization is a programming technique used to optimize the performance of functions by caching their results.
+When a function is called with a particular set of arguments, the result is stored in a cache.
+If the function is called again with the same arguments, the cached result is returned instead of recomputing it.
+This can significantly speed up programs, especially those with expensive or repetitive computations.
+1. Basic Decorator: A simple decorator that prints a message before and after the execution of a function.
+2. Decorator with Arguments: A decorator that accepts arguments.
+3. Class Decorators: Decorators can also be applied to classes.
+### Benefits of Decorators
+- Code Reusability: Decorators allow you to reuse code across multiple functions or methods.
+- Separation of Concerns: They help separate the core logic of a function from its auxiliary functionalities.
+- Readability: Decorators can make your code more readable and expressive.
+### Common Use Cases
+- Logging: Automatically log function calls and their results.
+- Access Control: Restrict access to certain functions based on user roles.
+- Memoization: Cache the results of expensive function calls to improve performance.